hsfl/cosmos-core/README.md

 * https://<your-user-name>@bitbucket.org/cosmos/resources.git
 * https://<your-user-name>@bitbucket.org/cosmos/thirdparty.git

-using the command line:
+using your favorite client (e.g. SourceTree) or the the command line:

 ```
 #!sh
 git clone https://<your-user-name>@bitbucket.org/cosmos/core.git
 ```

-3) go to core/examples/agents and open agent_001.pro
-and agent_002.pro in Qt Creator.
+3) Open Qt creator and load two agent example projects:
+- core/examples/agents/agent_001.pro
+- core/examples/agents/agent_002.pro
 Compile and execute the two programs.
-Start agent 002 first.
+Start agent_002 first.
-The two COSMOS agents will startt alking to each other.
+The two COSMOS agents will startt talking to each other.

 For more detailed instructions to get started with COSMOS please read the GET-STARTED-WITH-COSMOS.txt inside the documentation folder.

+By default we recomment that COSMOS is installed if the following folders for Windows: C:\COSMOS for MacOS: /COSMOS for Linux/Unix: /home/COSMOS